Attaining a healthy level of thyroid autoimmune antibodies

 We always aim to address the root cause of your health challenges.
 By addressing the primary cause of an imbalance, as well as providing alternative care to mitigate symptoms and additionally support you in your healing process, we bring your body into balance gradually.
 Autoimmune disease of the thyroid isn’t just about getting your TSH tested once a year and adjusting your thyroxine accordingly.

 Autoimmunity is a whole body systemic dysfunction that needs to be treated as such to allow the body to heal.
-Removing triggers, pathogens and bacteria’s, correcting gut imbalances, nutrient deficiencies, methylation, diet and lifestyle, sleep and a range of other areas are all required to overcome the symptoms presenting in the body.
+Removing triggers, pathogens and bacteria’s, correcting gut imbalances, nutrient deficiencies, methylation, diet and lifestyle, sleep and a range of other areas are the approach we take.